 Other page links

-Thank you so much for your ongoing support over the last 2 years while I continue to fund raise for Marine Reach and the Family Care Centre in Port Villa - Vanuatu's first free medical, dental and training centre.
-From running my first race, the Tarawera 50km in 2017, continuing throughout 2018 with my fund raising entering and racing events including the 20km Oparara Wildness Trail Race in the beautiful Kahurangi National park, 26km Captain Cooks Landing in the Queen Charlotte Sounds and the 60km Kepler - all while wearing a traditional island (Aelan) dress.
-For 2019 I hope to challenge myself a tad more by running the Blue Lake 24hr Challenge, Crater Rim 53km and the Routeburn in the beautiful Fiordland.
-This November I plan to return to Papua New Guinea, volunteering with YWAM/Marine Reach, organizations whose ships offer free medical /dentistry /ophthalmology services to the isolated communities of the South Pacific - where dentists, doctors, nurses, OTs and physios and ophthalmologists, volunteer their time,providing care and medical assistance.
+Thank you so much for your ongoing support over the last 3 years while I continue to fund raise for Marine Reach and the Family Care Centre in Port Villa - A inexpensive medical, dental, midwifery clinic and training centre.
+From running my first race, the Tarawera 50km in 2017, continuing throughout 2019 with my fund raising entering and racing events including the 20km Oparara Wildness Trail Race in the beautiful Kahurangi National park, Blue Lakes 24hr Challenge, 30km Crater Rim Challenge and the 60km Kepler - all while wearing a traditional island (Aelan) dress.
+For 2020 I hope to challenge myself a tad more by running the Tarawera's 102km trail race in Febuary and the Routeburn in the beautiful Fiordland.
+Recently I have returned from Papua New Guinea, volunteering with the Primary Health Team with YWAM/Marine Reach, organizations whose ships offer free medical /dentistry /ophthalmology services to the isolated communities of the South Pacific - where dentists, doctors, nurses, OTs and physios and ophthalmologists, volunteer their time,providing care and medical assistance.

 FundraiseYou can start a fundraiser to have your own page that raises money directly for the beneficiary.

 Got a question for the page owner?Ask one here

 Want to display a QR code that links to this page?Grab a QR Code